Logarithmic Fulton--MacPherson configuration spaces: Introduction

 \subsection{Potential applications}

-A potential application is to use $\logFM$ to define and study the \emph{logarithmic unramified Gromov--Witten theory} of a pair $(X,D)$.
-The degeneration package of $\FM$ developed in this paper is expected to yield a degeneration formula for unramified Gromov--Witten theory.
+An application is to use a version of $\logFM$, constructed over the stack of expansions from \cite{MR20}, to define and study the \emph{logarithmic unramified Gromov--Witten theory} of a pair $(X,D)$ -- this is work in progress \cite{expram}.
+The idea behind the degeneration package of $\FM$ developed in this paper is expected to lead to a degeneration formula for unramified Gromov--Witten theory of Kim--Kresch--Oh \cite{stable_ramified}.
 We hope that this will lead to new applications.
-This will be explored in future work.

 Another application pertains to the intersection theory of classical and logarithmic Fulton--MacPherson spaces.
 For some suitably defined tautological classes $\psi_{i,j}$ (\emph{higher $\psi$-classes}) and for any polynomial $p(x_{i,j})$, one can consider an integral of the form and a generating series Similarly to \cite[Section 0.6]{cobordism}, the degeneration formula (Theorem~\ref{thm:degen_formula_intro}) suggests that $Z(X,q)$ is a cobordism invariant, thus like in \cite[Conjecture 1]{cobordism} there is a universal polynomial $Q_{\dim(X),n,p(x_{i,j})}$ such that where $c_k(X) = c_k(T_X)$ is the $k$th Chern number of $X$.
 The existence of this universal polynomial can also be deduced from the explicit presentation of the cohomology of $\FM$ \cite[Theorem 6]{FM}.
 The logarithmic analogue will be an interesting problem to study, and similar formulae for the classical Fulton--MacPherson space have been obtained by Nesterov in \cite{hilb_fm}.